Trump Berates George W. Bush for Calling for Unity During the Coronavirus

 We’ve removed our paywall from essential coronavirus news stories.
 Become a subscriber to support our journalists.
 Subscribe now.

-On Saturday, President George Bush released a video calling for national unity during a pandemic which has killed at least 67,000 Americans.
+On Saturday, former president George W. Bush released a video calling for national unity during a pandemic that has killed at least 67,000 Americans.
 “Let us remember how small our differences are in the face of this shared threat,” Bush said, over shots of people bonding between a pane of glass and providing for the elderly.
 “We are not partisan combatants, we are human beings … we rise and fall together, and we are determined to rise.”

 But calls for unity contradict President Trump’s electoral message.
-Though the video did not mention the president by name and steered clear of controversies like re-opening protests, the president found an opportunity to attack his predecessor for his call of national healing.
+Though the video did not mention the president by name and steered clear of controversies like reopening protests, the president found an opportunity to attack his predecessor for his call of national healing.
 Citing a comment from Fox News’ Pete Hegseth wondering why Bush did not call for an end to partisanship during the impeachment process, Trump tweeted:

 As over 1,000 Americans continue to die every day, the president can still only understand the world as a reflection of his interests.
 Calling out the only other living Republican president for staying silent during a constitutional crisis of his own making also shows Trump’s demand for fealty within his party, and the public consequences for those who don’t verbally support him at all times.